Human beings depend for their sustenance, health, well-being and enjoyment of life on biodiversity.

 - Support local biodiversity initiatives including citizen science projects and bird watching recordkeeping.
 Examples in Benalla include the the Regent Honey Eater Project; Australian Platypus Conservancy monitoring project; Friends of Winton Wetlands (activities include an annual Spring Nest Box survey); the Turtles Australia project and biodiversity projects of local land care groups.
 Contact details for a number of local biodiversity related Environment and Conservation Action Groups are listed at https://www.benallaservices.com.au/subcategory/environment_and_conservation_action_groups

 - Understand Benalla's composting bin system, or even start your own compost bin or worm farm.
 Organic matter like vegetable peelings are great for your garden.
 Start composting and you can reduce the need for chemicals and fertilizers in the garden and improve the health of your soil.
-Local Green Bin information: Local resource on establishing your own worm farm.
+Interested in Establishing your own worm farm?
+Check out the ABC's Gardening Australia links, including this Gardening Australia YouTube video..
+Need a reminder about Green Bin rules?
+'Be a Good Sort - rules for waste collection' on the council website could help.

 - Only put water down the drains.
-Things like oils and chemicals may start at the kitchen sink but end up in our waterways and seas and can affect animals and plants living in streams and rivers.
+Oils and chemicals which may start at the kitchen sink end up in our waterways and seas and can affect animals and plants living in streams and rivers.
 Instead of using commercial cleaning chemicals try using white vinegar and bicarbonate of soda.

 - Be a responsible pet and farm animal owner.
 If you can no longer keep your pets or farm animals do not release them into the wild.
 Don't flush pet fish down the toilet or put them into local streams.
 Make sure your cat is de-sexed and either keep it indoors or invest in an outdoor cat run — domestic cats can have a devastating effect on local wildlife.
 Our region also faces the devastating effects of wild dogs, wild pigs, and more.

-- Be aware of biodiversity related issues affecting local waterways - Benalla Lake is regularly drawn down to control the growth of the invasive Cabomba Weed and also the Mexican Lily.
+- Be aware of biodiversity related issues affecting local waterways - Water Hyacinth and Salvinia are state prohibited weeds While they may look attractive on ornamental ponds, dams and aquariums,, they quickly spread to cover and block waterways, harming native plants and wildlife and reducing water quallity for farming and recreation.
+For information or to report suspicion, go to https://agriculture.vic.gov.au/biosecurity/weeds/state-prohibited-weeds.
+Benalla Lake is regularly drawn down to control the growth of the invasive Cabomba Weed and also the Mexican Lily.

 - Be bio-diversity conscious when you you travel.
-Some tourist souvenirs and items you buy over the internet are made from or contain derivatives of plants and animals.
+Tourist souvenirs and items you buy over the internet may be made from or contain derivatives of plants and animals.
 If you are bringing plants or animals into or out of Australia, go to Information for travellers and online shoppers beforehand.
 If you’re sailing while travelling, don't get too close to whales and dolphins.

 - Keep up to date - listen to informed speakers, including Bert Lobert from Our Strathbogie Forests, at BSFG meetings; check out webinars and podcasts on the internet; view biodiversity related film screenings and speakers at the Swanpool Environmental Film Festival sponsored by BSFG, Swanpool Landcare and Gecko CLaN in June each year.
-Attend film screenings during the year auspiced by BSFG and DELWP such as 2040 in early 2020 or screened at BSFG general meetings, such as Bob Brown Foundations' Forest Freedom to be screened on Thursday 25 March at 7.30 at the Uniting Church.
+Attend film screenings during the year auspiced by BSFG and DELWP such as 2040 in early 2020 or screened at BSFG general meetings, such as Bob Brown Foundations' Forest Defenders screened on Thursday 25 March 2021 at the Uniting Church.

 "Join in local biodiversity projects"